wectf/2020/README.md

 }
 ```

-After getting XSS works, bypass by using an iframe and control the hash.
+After getting XSS works, bypass sandbox by using an iframe and control the hash.

 ### Writeup - urlLongener (CRLF Injection + CORS Misconf)